-Reunions are milestones for our alumni and provide an opportunity to reflect on student experiences, reconnect with fellow Techers and the Institute, and celebrate and recognize your accomplishments since graduation.
+Reunions are milestones for our alumni and provide an opportunity to reflect on student experiences, reconnect with fellow Techers and the Institute, and celebrate your accomplishments since graduation.

-The collective reunion year gifts made by alumni create tremendous impact on the academic journey of our current Techers, while also supporting all areas of campus--allowing Caltech to remain a leader in science, research, and discovery.
+The collective reunion year gifts made by alumni impact the academic journey of our current Techers, while also supporting all areas of campus—allowing Caltech to remain a leader in science, research, and discovery.

-Alumni Reunion Weekend is May 17 - 20, 2018.
+Save the date for alumni Reunion Weekend from May 14-17, 2020.
 Come back to celebrate this special milestone!
-And give back by making a special reunion year gift celebrating your Caltech experience.
+Give back by making a special reunion year gift celebrating your Caltech experience.
 You can make a gift using our secure online giving page or by calling us at 626.395-6323.
 Learn about other ways to make your gift on our Ways to Give page.

 Interested in seeing the contributions of your class grow?
 Sign up to be a Reunion Class Volunteer to encourage your classmates to make a special gift celebrating their reunion during this fiscal year.
 Reunion volunteering only takes a small amount of time but yields large results in providing essential support to Caltech.
 Contact us at CaltechFund@caltech.edu and a team member will be in touch to get you started.

-We want to celebrate you!
-Join us Friday, May 18th at 5:30pm on the Athenaeum lawn for the Caltech Fund Party as we recognize, celebrate, and show our appreciation for you and your outstanding support.
-You’ll also get to meet the amazing members of the Class of 2018, who will be joining for all your future reunions.
+We look forward to celebrating with you!
+Join us the Friday of Reunion Weekend on the Athenaeum lawn for the Caltech Fund Cocktail Party as we recognize, celebrate, and show our appreciation for you and your outstanding support.
+You'll also get to meet the amazing members of the graduating class who will be joining for all your future reunions.